khush1092/Data-Structures-and-Strings-in-Python/README.md

 # Data-Structures-and-Strings-in-Python
-# Assignment 5: Module 6 - Data Structures and Strings in Python

 ## Task 1: Create a Dictionary of Student Marks
 This script creates a dictionary with student names as keys and their marks as values.
 It allows the user to input a student's name and retrieves their marks if found in the dictionary.
 If the name is not found, it displays an appropriate message.